Shentxt/Hyprhype/README.md

 # 🌿Desk

-> :warning: **I cannot guarantee the replication of my system, so if you have any questions, ask.**:
+> :warning: **I cannot guarantee that my system can be fully replicated.
+If you have any questions, please don’t hesitate to ask.**:

 <details>
 <summary><b><code>Desktop</code></b></summary>